 10 business days

-Payment request, any existing payee or vendor
+Make a payment to any existing payee or vendor

 10 business days

-Invoice request, CS&S to send an invoice to an external party
+Send an invoice to an external party

 CS&S is a fully-remote organization, with core team staff distributed throughout the United States, and contributors located throughout the globe.
 While this is a benefit to our organization and its ability to respond to the needs of our stakeholders, we also value sustainable work boundaries for our staff.
 Staff are encouraged to set their own working hours, and to block off time to balance deep and focused work with fielding communications and handling requests.
-Our internal team practices flexible and silent Fridays.
-On Fridays staff are encouraged to avoid synchronous meetings, focus on deep work, and the day off when needed.

-Staff are online Monday through Thursday*, between the hours 9am ET to 5pm PT.
+Our core team practices a four-day, Monday through Thursday workweek.
+On Fridays we have administrative support who reviews our team inbox for urgent issues.
+Core team staff are online Monday through Thursday, between the hours 9am ET to 5pm PT.
 You can find our holiday closure dates listed on our website, as well as a link to a public google calendar.

 The FSP program uses a shared email inbox in order to collaboratively manage incoming requests and avoid delays that may arise from staff absences.
 If an FSP PM has planned time off that will interrupt planned work with a project, the FSP PM will provide advanced notification, and details on how that work will be managed in their absence.